visualboyadvance-m/visualboyadvance-m/DEVELOPER-MANUAL.md

 The commit title line should be prefixed with an area, unless it involves the wxWidgets GUI app, in which case it should **NOT** have a prefix.

+If the commit is a user-facing functionality change or enhancement, the title line of the commit must be a non-technical description of this change.
+For example "Mute on speedup" because this will go into the changelog.

 The text after the area prefix should not be capitalized.

-Please use one of these area prefixes otherwise:
+Please use one of these area prefixes for non-main-GUI-app commits:

 - doc: documentation, README.md etc.
-- build: cmake, installdeps, preprocessor compatibility defines, etc.
+- build: cmake, installdeps, preprocessor compatibility defines, compatibility headers, etc.
-- gb-core: the GameBoy emulator core
+- gb: the GameBoy emulator core
-- gba-core: the GameBoy Advance emulator core
+- gba: the GameBoy Advance emulator core
 - libretro: the libretro core glue and build
-- sdl-app: anything for the SDL app
+- sdl: anything for the SDL port
 - translations: anything related to translations

 .
 Add other areas here if needed.